jahdona/Social-network-api/README.md

 ## Credits

 The general structuring of routes and file organization followed much of the week-18 mini challenge.
-I worked with a tutor, Mila Hose who also helped me establish the general formatting of my controller files and my route files.
-Also Elizabeth Olsavsky, another student in the cohort helped me debug my createThought route, allowing me to add each thought to the thought array associated with each user.
+I worked with a tutor, Jung who also helped me to overcome the challenge I got when I forgot to write codes for index in model and fail to seed.

 ## Features